mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 It also works with a MariaDB 10.X setup (master and slaves).

-Starting from MaxScale 2.2 the slave connections may include GTID feature `MASTER_USE_GTID=Slave_pos` if option *mariadb10_slave_gtid* has been set.
+Starting from MaxScale 2.2 the slave connections may include **GTID** feature `MASTER_USE_GTID=Slave_pos` if option *mariadb10_slave_gtid* has been set.

 The default is that a slave connection must not include any GTID
 feature: `MASTER_USE_GTID=no`

-Starting from MaxScale 2.2 it's also possible to register to MariaDB 10.X master using GTID using the two new options *mariadb10_master_gtid* and *binlog_structure*.
+Starting from MaxScale 2.2 it's also possible to register to MariaDB 10.X master using **GTID** using the two new options *mariadb10_master_gtid* and *binlog_structure*.

+Current GTID implementation limitations:

+- It's not possible to specify the GTID _domain_id: the master one is being used for all operations.
+All slave servers must use the same replication domain as the master server.
+- One GTID value in GTID_LIST event received from Master
+- One GTID value from connecting slave server.
+- One GTID value for Master registration.

 **Note:** Binlog Router currently does not work for MySQL 5.5 due to missing *@@global.binlog_checksum* variable.